fbpx Skip to main content

 About this performance

 Our American birthday party really goes on the town with Leonard Bernstein’s helluva Three Dance Episodes from On the Town!
 Add in George Gershwin’s Rhapsody in Blue and Aaron Copland’s Appalachian Spring and the gang’s all here.
 But wait, there’s more: Orchestra Lumos has commissioned no less than five composers to write a new suite Five American Portraits.
-We think this is going to be the season of celebration!
+Join us for this concert of celebration!

 Michael Stern, conductor